intel/scikit-learn-intelex/README.md

 * Python version >= 3.6
 * conda-build version >= 3
 * C++ compiler with C++11 support

 For oneAPI support:
 * A DPC++ compiler
-* Intel(R) oneAPI Data Analytics Library version 2021.1 or later (https://github.com/01org/daal)
+* Intel(R) oneAPI Data Analytics Library version 2021.1 or later (https://github.com/oneapi-src/oneDAL)
-  * You can use the pre-built conda package from Intel channel on anaconda.org (see below)
+  * You can use the pre-built conda package from Intel channel on anaconda.org

 ## Building daal4py
 To build with oneAPI support, additional steps are required: